-While strategies may differ from pipeline to pipeline, your prospects’ underlying needs remain the same from stage to stage.
+While strategies may differ from a pipeline to pipeline, your prospects’ underlying needs remain the same from stage to stage.
 As a result, you should try standardizing your sales process across the board.
-This will optimize your pipelines and get all of your team members on the same page.
+This will optimize your CRM pipelines and get all of your team members on the same page.

 Sales calls just don’t cut it anymore.
 The average customer in this day and age needs more information about a product or service before they buy than ever before.
 That means that you need to have the right content to provide your leads with the information they need.
 This can be blogs, videos, ebooks and the like.
 Additionally, you should curate your content to align with a stage of your sales funnel.
 Identify which stage your prospect is at and send them the corresponding content at the right time.

 So how does one manage all this, and still stay on top of everything else you need to do?
 Try implementing a customer relationship management (CRM) platform.
 This software does all the hard work for you; keeping track of your leads and analyzing your pipelines to show you where you can improve.
 You can also use it to automate some of your communications and content sharing so that you can free up your time and get back to what you do best; selling.